 Like most Organic Chemical Reference Material manufacturers, AccuStandard uses ampules.
 There are many positive reasons for using ampules.One of the most important is that once sealed, they provide a long term, air tight and relatively inert environment that protects the product for long term storage.
 Ampules preserve the concentration of the analytes since neither the analytes nor the solvent can escape.
 Ampules do have some inconveniences associated with them, such as snapping them without breaking them and not being able to use a pipette in the neck of the ampule.
 When snapping ampules, we suggest using an AccuSnap to protect your hands.
 Alternatively, a folded paper towel, or thick gloves can also provide protection.
 To transfer from an ampule to another container we suggest either using a clean narrow tipped disposable Pasteur pipette.
 Once the transfer has been made, the designated portion of the AccuStandard label can be removed from the ampule and attached onto the transfer container for easy identification.
 To dilute the standard directly from the ampule, we suggest using a CLEAN glass syringe.

 Certain chemicals, due to their structure, are more likely to react than others.
-The conditions that increase this reactivity are: time, temperature, solvent, other analytes present, air and/or light, and pH.
-Here is a brief list of some problem products:• Many Pesticides, such as Tetraethyl Pyrophiosphate (TEPP)• Trinitrotoluene (TNT) solutions• Aldehydes and Ketones (ex.
-Acrolein and Methylethyl ketone that form adducts with methanol as a solvent)• Acids (Phenols and Carboxylic acids) that can form salts with bases such as amines• Anthracene which will react with the oxygen in the air above the solution (if it is not purged with nitrogen between usage) to form anthraquinone - keeping the solution dark will help prevent this from happening.
-AccuStandard works to formulate the most stable solutions possible, but we cannot change the nature of the chemistry of these unstable items.
-Therefore, we assign an expiration date that reasonably reflects their anticipated usable shelf-life.
+The conditions that increase this reactivity are time, temperature, solvent, other analytes present, air, light and pH.
+For example, aldehydes and ketones form adducts when methanol is used as the solvent, certain acids will form salts with bases such as amines, and anthracene will react with oxygen in the air to form anthraquinone.
+AccuStandard works to formulate the most stable solutions possible, but we cannot change the nature of the chemistry of unstable chemicals so some products will have a short expiration to reflect their anticipated usable shelf life.

 Certain of the Chemical Reference Standards are thermally labile.
 This means they are highly susceptible to change at room temperature or above.
 For this reason, AccuStandard states the storage conditions on the label.
 In some of these cases, AccuStandard also recommends that the product ship in a “Cold PAK”, which is a styrofoam container that has an ice pack in it.
 The purpose of the Cold Pak is to delay the exposure of the product to higher temperatures.
 The purpose is NOT to keep the product frozen.
 The product will not immediately go out of specifications when the Cold PAK melts or when the product reaches room temperature.
 Temperature related effects would begin to exhibit themselves at various times (up to many months) after this happens.
 The Cold Pak simply delays exposure to higher temperatures.
 When a product is shipped with a Cold Pak, the customer should also consider requesting next-day delivery (where available) and should avoid having the shipment sent on a Friday unless it is approved for Saturday Delivery.